The Word Problem for Finitary Automaton Groups

-\begin{proposition} The uniform word problem for finitary automaton groups is \coNP-hard (under many-one $\LogSpace$-reductions).
-This remains true if we fix a set with five elements as the alphabet of the input automaton. \end{proposition} \begin{proof} We reduce the \NP-hard\footnote{This is a well-known classical \NP-complete problem, see e.\,g.\ \cite[Problem~9.5.5]{papadimitriou97computational}} satisfiability problem for boolean formulae \problem{ a boolean formula $\varphi$ in $3$-conjunctive normal form }{ is $\varphi$ satisfiable? } to the complement of the stated problem by using a many-one \LogSpace-reduction.
-In other words, we need to map (in logarithmic space) a boolean formula $\varphi$ in $3$-conjunctive normal form over a set of variables $\mathbb{X} = \{ x_1, \dots, x_N \}$ to a finitary \GAut $\mathcal{T}$ and a state sequence $\bm{q}$ such that $\bm{q}$ does \textbf{not} act as the identity if and only if $\varphi$ is satisfiable.
+We reduce the \NP-hard\footnote{This is a well-known problem from Karp's list of \NP-complete problem, see e.\,g.\ \cite[Problem~9.5.5]{papadimitriou97computational}.} satisfiability problem for boolean formulae \problem{ a boolean formula $\varphi$ in $3$-conjunctive normal form }{ is $\varphi$ satisfiable? } to the complement of the stated problem by using a many-one \LogSpace-reduction.
+In other words, we need to map (in logarithmic space) a boolean formula $\varphi$ in $3$-conjunctive normal form over a set of variables $\mathbb{X} = \{ x_1, \dots, x_N \}$ to an $\mathcal{R}$-finitary \GAut $\mathcal{T}$ and a state sequence $\bm{q}$ such that $\bm{q}$ does \textbf{not} act as the identity if and only if $\varphi$ is satisfiable.